luminosity-academy/slides/README.md

 ## Documentation

-Please refer to [reveal.js](https://github.com/hakimel/reveal.js/blob/master/README.md) documentation for further information on how to add slides, style content, and
+Please refer to [reveal.js](https://github.com/hakimel/reveal.js/blob/master/README.md) documentation for further information on how to add slides, style content, and more.

 ## Issues